tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ### lidar-lidar calibration

-The calibrator is designed to predict the transformation between lidar and lidar sensors.
+The calibrator is designed to estimate the transformation between lidar and lidar sensors.
 It starts by employing a lidar, referred to as the `mapping lidar`, for mapping purposes, and utilizes pointcloud registration algorithms to calibrate the remaining lidars, known as `calibration lidars`, to the `mapping lidar`.
 Specifically, the calibration process encompasses three primary steps: constructing a map, calibration data preparation, and finally executing the calibration.

 A prerequisite for this calibrator is an environment rich in natural landmarks suitable for registration-based mapping in all directions, ensuring that the lidar captures sufficient details beyond simple features like lane surfaces or walls.